 The real Aussie spirit was displayed along the Murray River that week, with history proud communities and generations coming out to see her in motion, and lend a hand.

 Her return to service and former glory days has made her rich in history and romance.
-This now mighty steamer is one of the most regions most anticipated and finest attractions for tourists and locals alike.
+This now Cumberoona is one of the most regions most anticipated and finest attractions for tourists and locals alike.